tjurrema/Hangman/README.md

 #####Game.java
 has several functions:
-* Should load the dictionaries with words and pick random words a word from the                                         dictionary from de database.
+* Should load the dictionaries with words and pick random words a word from the                                         dictionary from the database.
 If a user choose a certain number for the word, the program                               should pick a random a word with that number.
 The database is in Sqlite with a column                                  for the words and a column for how long the word is.
 * Input letters, it should not matter if it is a capital of lowercase letter.
 The user can only type in letters and checks if the letter isn’t  already guessed.
 * Function for how many chances a user has.
 This depends also on the users input.
 * Function that checks if the input is in the word or not, update the page and checks If all the letters are guessed (than the user has won -> winner page and save the score in the High score database) of if there are enough chances left (if not the user has lost -> loser page).